 A Brief History

-On September 11, 2001, the fanatical Islamist terror group, al-Qaeda, carried out coordinated attacks against the United States, resulting in the crashing of a fully occupied jetliner into the Pentagon, the hijacking and subsequent crash of another jetliner, and the crashing yet another 2 jetliners into the World Trade Center, taking down 2 of the tallest buildings in the world.
+On September 11, 2001, the fanatical Islamist terror group, al-Qaeda, carried out coordinated attacks against the United States, resulting in the crashing of a fully occupied jetliner into the Pentagon, the hijacking and subsequent crash of another jetliner, and the crashing of yet another two jetliners into the World Trade Center, taking down two of the tallest buildings in the world.
 Lost were nearly 3000 innocent lives with another 6000 people injured.
 About $10 billion worth of property and infrastructure was also destroyed.
 For what?

 Apparently misguided Islamists see the United States as an enemy of Islam, although somewhere between 3 and 10 million Americans practice Islam.
 (In 2001, a study indicated at least 2.8 million Americans were of the Muslim faith.)
 The terrorists of 9/11 made no attempt to spare Islamic lives when they committed mass murder, with estimates ranging from as few as 26 to as many as 1200 American Muslims (not counting the hijackers) dying in the attacks.